Healthdirect Free Australian health advice you can count on.

 Where does potassium come from?

-Potassium is a mineral that is found in a wide variety of plants, meats and drinks.
+Potassium is found in a wide variety of plants, meats and drinks.

-Potassium is also an ingredient used in some salt substitutes that people take to replace salt in their diet.
-If you have kidney disease or take some medications, your potassium levels may be too high, so it is important to talk to your doctor before you take a salt substitute.
+Potassium is also an ingredient used in some salt substitutes that people take to replace sodium in their diet.
+If you have kidney disease or take certain medicines, your potassium levels may be too high, so it is important to talk to your doctor before using a salt substitute.

 How much potassium do I need?